 Prepare and submit the application

-You will need to prepare and submit an application for the foreign worker’s work permit under the ICT program in Canada.
+You will need to prepare and submit an application for the foreign worker’s work permit under the Canada Intra Company Transfer.
 The application should include all required documents and fees and should demonstrate that the foreign worker meets the eligibility requirements for the program.

 Facilitate the transfer